frostdpr/word-search-robot/README.md

 # word-search-robot
 Software for automatically solving word searches.
 Written to run on Nvidia Jetson.
+WIP